-We often hear the phrase “Plagiarism” in our daily life.
-But we are unaware of its actual meaning and depth.
-As per etymology, word Plagiarism was initially used in early 17th century and it is derived from Latin word plagiarius ‘kidnapper’ and word plagium ‘a kidnapping,’.
-It also has derivations from Greek word plagion meaning same.
+If we go by etymology, the word Plagiarism was initially used in early 17th century and it is derived from Latin word plagiarius ‘kidnapper’ and word plagium ‘a kidnapping,’.
+It also has derivations from Greek word plagion which resembles the same plagiarism meaning.

 This term for taking someone’s ideas and passing them off as one’s own is from Latin plagiarius ‘kidnapper’.
 The Latin poet Martial ( ad 40–c.102) used the term in one of his poems for a literary thief.

+One of the ways to avoid plagiarism is by using a good, accurate and safe plagiarism detector.
+Cheers to Originality and remember that a great plagiarism tool will be the best tool you ever use.
 Use Plagiarism Checker X to analyze your documents for duplicate content and ensure unique, clean and plagiarism-free work!